Student Guide to Waitlists

 Not all classes offer waitlists.
 Each college is responsible for determining if their class offerings should have a waitlist or not.
 Once a course is full, you may select “Waitlist” from the registration options in OASIS.
 For courses with no waitlist available, you will need to check regularly for possible openings.

-There are a limited number of seats available for a waitlist, so if all positions are filled, you will be unable to add yourself to the list until a seat opens up.
+There are a limited number of seats available for a waitlist, so if all positions are filled, you will be unable to add yourself to the waitlist until a seat opens up.

 Waitlisted classes do NOT count towards your enrolled hours.
 If your financial aid requires full-time enrollment, be sure you have enough credits without counting waitlisted classes.

 Yes, any type of hold that prevents registration will prohibit you from using the waitlist function.
 Here's the current list of holds and how to resolve each one.

 It depends on how currently enrolled students adjust their schedules and if they drop your requested class.
 When a student does enroll from the waitlist, the waitlist position numbers are re-sequenced.
 If you're not off the waitlist the week before the start of term, it is time to register in a section that has seats available.

 Waitlists are only available once the class is full.
 For high-demand classes, this may be the first day of registration or, for other classes, as late as the week before the term begins.

 Yes, the class will remain closed and each student on the waitlist will be given an opportunity to register in priority order.
 Waitlists are closed and cleared the Monday before classes begin.
 Once waitlists are cleared, you may only register for sections that have seats available on a first come, first served basis.